 Cheng&Madhaven(2009) examines several factors that explain the attraction of leveraged Exchanged Traded Funds(LETFs).
 First, these funds offer short-term traders and hedge funds a structured product to express their directional views regarding a wide variety of equity indexes and sectors.
 Second, as investors can obtain levered exposure within the product, they need not rely on increasingly scarce outside capital or the use of derivatives, swaps, options, futures, or trading on margin.
-Third, individual investors – attracted by convenience and limited liability nature of these products – increasingly use them to place longer-term leveraged bets or to hedge their portfolios.
+Third, individual investors – attracted by the convenience and limited liability nature of these products – increasingly use them to place longer-term leveraged bets or to hedge their portfolios.

 However, in general, leveraged ETFs are extremely sensitive to market volatility, and during periods of severe equities market volatility, the likelihood of leveraged ETFs failing to meet their objectives increases.
 Therefore, the greater market volatility, the less likely investors are to earn the desired return.
 The second type of risk pertains to the volatility of leveraged ETFs' market values.
 Given that leveraged ETF shares are traded on the secondary market, their market price will fluctuate in reaction to changes in their NAV, but will also be affected by supply and demand pressures.
 The final source of major risk is the so-called "counterparty risk," which arises from the use of derivatives such as swap agreements in order to achieve the desired index exposure.(Rompotis, G,2013)[24]